rhit-csse490-bio-inspired-ai/sp21_hw5-build-your-own-assignment-rhit-brutchjw/source_code/README.md

 * `evolve04` Expands the dataset further to include different types of the same fruits.
 For example testing recognition of Granny Smith apples versus Braeburn apples.

 * `evolve05` Image recognition using the full dataset of fruits and vegetables.
-# How to use
-Open the folders with the label "0x_xxx_evolution" and open the evolve0x.py file and run it.
-Plots will appear in the viz folder, and output data will appear in the output_files folder.